otrv4/otrv4/otrv4.md

 This is the second message of the DAKE.
 Alice sends it to Bob to commit to a choice of her ECDH ephemeral key and her DH ephemeral key, and acknowledgment of Bob's ECDH ephemeral key and DH ephemeral key.
-The ECDH ephemeral public keys and DH ephemeral public keys are encrypted with DRE and authenticated with a NIZKPK.
+This acknowledgement includes a validation that Bob's ECDH key is on the curve 448 and his DH key is in the correct group.
+The public ECDH ephemeral public keys and public DH ephemeral public keys are encrypted with DRE and authenticated with a NIZKPK.

 A valid DRE-Auth message is generated as follows: